dani9875/finding_the_exit/README.md

 {' ', 'X', ' ', 'X', 'F'}<br />

 > This is taken care by the ammendXInGrid method which checks if there is a guard at any spots and if so after determining the covered area each field to be filled gets an X resulting in e.g. the "After" grid above.

+## Conditions
+- Tests were taken on small datasets
+- A, F, ' ', <,>,^,v characters are allowed only and expected in the output